Indiana Veteran Benefits Playbook

 - If your children may use Indiana's Tuition and Fee Exemption, this is when you should start checking wartime service, relationship documents, and ScholarTrack timing.

-Total disability at any age, or age 62 with at least 10%
+Total disability, or age 62 with at least 10%

-This is now the main Indiana homestead lane.
-For assessment dates after December 31, 2025, HEA 1210 rewrites Section 14 so a qualifying veteran gets a deduction equal to 100% of the assessed value of the homestead, instead of the older flat $14,000 amount.
-The veteran still needs at least 90 days of service, an honorable discharge, proof of disability, an Indiana homestead, at least one year of Indiana residency before the assessment date, and the home must stay within the $240,000 assessed-value cap.
+These are now two different Indiana lanes.
+For assessment dates after December 31, 2025, HEA 1210 rewrites Section 14 so a qualifying totally disabled veteran can receive a deduction equal to 100% of the assessed value of the principal residence, instead of the older flat $14,000 deduction.
+The old $240,000 assessed-value cap is gone for this modified Section 14 lane, but the veteran still needs the current service, honorable discharge, ownership, principal residence, one-year Indiana residency, filing, and total-disability facts.

 - Surviving spouses may also qualify under Indiana's current structure, including some killed-in-action or active-duty death cases.